projects-coco/coco/README.md

     port: ${REDIS_PORT:6379}
 ```

-you have to do is implements SimpleRedisRepositoryBase
+You have to do is implements SimpleRedisRepositoryBase

-you can customize 'READ' method (e.g retrieveByKey)
+You can customize 'READ' method (e.g retrieveByKey)

 ```kotlin
 class RedisRepositoryImpl(private val redissonReactiveClient: RedissonReactiveClient) :